TestCentricity/testcentricity_web/README.md

 #### Mobile Safari browser on iOS Simulators or iOS Physical Devices

 You can run your mobile web tests against the mobile Safari browser on simulated iOS devices or physically connected iOS devices using Appium and XCode on macOS.
 You must install Appium, XCode, and the iOS version-specific device simulators for XCode.
-You must also ensure that the `appium_capybara` gem is installed and required as described in **section 3.3 (Setup - Using Appium)** above.

 Information about Appium setup and configuration requirements for testing on physically connected iOS devices can be found on [this page](https://github.com/appium/appium/blob/master/docs/en/drivers/ios-xcuitest-real-devices.md).
 The Appium server